developmentseed/eoAPI/docs/src/customization.md

 - `/`: a custom landing page with links to the different endpoints

-- `/mosaic/builder`: a virtual mosaic builder UI, which help creating and registering STAC Search queries
+- `/mosaic/builder`: a virtual mosaic builder UI, which helps create and register STAC Search queries

 - `/collections`: a *secret* (not in OpenAPI documentation) endpoint used in the mosaic-builder page